 5 takeaways from the Glasgow climate change conference

-GLASGOW, Scotland — For the past two weeks, world leaders and their representatives, lawmakers, dignitaries, scientists, protesters, activists and business leaders gathered at the 26th United Nations Climate Change Conference to solve the most daunting challenge facing humanity: how to quickly reduce greenhouse gas emissions to keep temperatures from rising to even more dangerous levels.
+GLASGOW, Scotland — For the past two weeks, world leaders and their representatives, lamakers, dignitaries, scientists, protesters, activists and business leaders gathered at the 26th UN Climate Change Conference to solve the most daunting challenge facing humanity: how to quickly reduce greenhouse gas emissions to keep temperatures from rising to even more dangerous levels.

-Few at COP26, as it is known, disagreed on the seriousness of the problem.
-However, finding concrete solutions adequate to meeting the goal of the conference — how to keep the world at under 1.5 degrees Celsius of warming above pre-industrial levels — proved more elusive.
-The event’s organizers described the event as a qualified success, the ultimate outcome of which will materialize only if countries keep to their commitments made in Glasgow and then ramp up their ambition at future conferences in the years ahead.
+While few at COP26, as it is known, disagreed on the seriousness of the problem, concrete solutions adequate to keep the world below 1.5 degrees Celsius of warming — the conference’s goal — proved more elusive.
+The event’s organizers described the event as a qualified success, the ultimate outcome of which will be known only if countries keep their commitments made in Glasgow and then ramp up their ambition at future conferences in the years ahead.

-“This is a fragile win,” COP26 President Alok Sharma said in his concluding statement.
-“We have kept 1.5 alive.
+“This is a fragile win,” said COP26 President Alok Sharma in his “We have kept 1.5 alive.
 That was our overarching objective when we set off on this journey two years ago, taking on the role of the COP presidency-designate.
 But I would still say that the pulse of 1.5 is weak.”

-Meanwhile, Glasgow did produce some encouraging breakthroughs and some signs that the world’s nations could yet come together to curb emissions and spare the planet the worst consequences of climate change.
+That isn’t to say that Glasgow did not produce its share of encouraging breakthroughs or signs that the world’s nations could yet come together to curb emissions enough to spare the planet the worst consequences of climate change.
 Yahoo News spent the last two weeks covering the conference and left with the following takeaways.

-The Glasgow Climate Pact is the successor to the Paris Agreement, hashed out at COP21 in 2015.
-In Paris, nations put forth the goal of “Holding the increase in the global average temperature to well below 2°C above pre-industrial levels [3.6 degrees Fahrenheit]” and “pursuing efforts to limit the temperature increase to 1.5°C,” in order to stay below 1.5°C. The science increasingly suggests that catastrophic effects of climate change will kick in at 1.5°C, and the United Nations’ hope was that the Glasgow agreement would commit to a path to staying below 1.5°C, but it didn’t quite get there.
+The is the successor to the , hashed out at COP21 in 2015.
+In Paris, nations put forth the goal of “Holding the increase in the global average temperature to well below 2°C above pre-industrial levels [3.6 Fahrenheit]” and “pursuing efforts to limit the temperature increase to 1.5°C ” to stay below 1.5C.
+The science increasingly suggests that catastrophic effects of climate change will kick in at 1.5C, and the UN’s hope was that the Glasgow agreement would commit to a path to staying below 1.5C, but it didn’t quite get there.

 The agreement instead “reaffirms” the goals set in Paris.
 And, as was the case in Paris, the actual commitments made by nations in Glasgow do not get the world to those goals.

 But they come a lot closer.
-After Paris, the national pledges would have led to at least 2.7°C of warming.
-Based on the national pledges made in Glasgow, the International Energy Agency projects 1.8°C of warming by the end of this century.
+After Paris, the national pledges would have led to at least 2.7C of warming.
+Based on the national pledges made in Glasgow, the International Energy Agency projects 1.8 degrees Celsius of warming by the end of this century.

-That’s an optimistic scenario, however, since there is no penalty for nations that don’t meet their commitments and some of the pledges are only abstract goals, without concrete plans for fulfilling them.
+That’s an optimistic scenario, however, since there is no penalty for nations that don’t meet their commitments and some of the pledges are only abstract goals without concrete plans for how they would be fulfilled.

-The research partnership Climate Action Tracker warns that if the total is limited only to the pledges that come with real action plans, the projected temperature rise increases to 2.1°C.
+The research partnership Climate Action Tracker that if you only count the pledges that come with real action plans, the projected temperature rise increases to 2.1C.

-Taking into account the policies actually currently in place, as opposed to proposed future policy changes, is estimated to lead to 2.7°C of warming.
-That’s an improvement on the tally from Paris, where the policies established at the time would have led to 3.6°C of warming.
+And the policies actually currently in place, as opposed to proposed future policy changes, leads to 2.7C of warming.
+That’s an improvement from Paris, where policies at the time would have led to 3.6C of warming.

-The reason that the goals are more ambitious, but are nevertheless not enough to stay below 1.5°C, is that countries are increasingly eager to promise big emissions cuts decades from now, but are less willing to make the necessary reductions in the next decade.
+The reason there has been increased ambition, but not enough to stay below 1.5C, is that countries are increasingly eager to promise big emissions cuts decades from now but less so in the next decade.

-The Intergovernmental Panel on Climate Change estimated that a 45 percent cut in greenhouse gas emissions is needed in this decade to stay below 1.5°C, but instead, the national plans will cumulatively lead to an estimated 16 percent increase.
+The Intergovernmental Panel on Climate Change estimated that a 45 percent cut in greenhouse gas emissions is needed this decade to stay below 1.5C, but insteads the national plans cumulatively will lead to an estimated 16 percent increase.
 (None of these figures include very late-breaking announcements, such as China’s agreement announced Wednesday night, to join the U.S.-led effort to cut methane emissions by 30 percent by 2030.)

 Over time, as world leaders hoped, the pledges and policies have increased in strength.
-So the last-ditch effort for averting catastrophe is now that future COPs in this decade will finally bring warming into line with the goals established.
+So the last-ditch effort for averting catastrophe is now that future COPs in this decade will finally bring warming into line with the goals laid out.

 Biden administration reestablishes the U.S. as a world leader on climate

-President Biden arrived at Glasgow with a clear objective: to reestablish U.S. credibility on climate change after the disengagement by his predecessor, former President Donald Trump, who had withdrawn from the Paris agreement.
-Biden and the members of his administration made sure to underscore the pivot in Washington.
+President Biden arrived at Glasgow with a clear objective: reestablish U.S. credibility on climate change following the disengagement by his predecessor, former President Donald Trump, who had withdrawn from the Paris agreement.
+Biden and the members of his administration made sure to underscore the sea change in Washington.

 “I guess I shouldn’t apologize, but I do apologize for the fact that the United States, the last administration, pulled out of the Paris accords and put us sort of behind the eight ball a little bit,” Biden said in a speech to the delegates.

-Biden arrived at Glasgow with one hand tied behind his back, however.
-For the first week of the conference, neither his infrastructure plan, nor his Build Back Better agenda had been passed by a sharply divided Congress.
-That in itself put the administration on unsteady footing when it came to, in Biden’s words, “leading by the power of our example.”
+But Biden arrived at Glasgow with one hand tied behind his back.
+For the first week of the conference, neither his infrastructure plan, nor his Build Back Better agenda had been passed by a sharply divided Congress, which itself put the administration “behind the eight ball” when it came to, in Biden’s words, “leading by the power of our example.”

-Still, even without action plans to meet those U.S. commitments established in law, important pledges were made by the United States during the first week of the conference.
+Still, even action plans to meet established in law, important pledges were made by the U.S. during the first week of the conference.
 Over 100 countries signed on to a U.S-led initiative to cut methane emissions by 30 percent by 2030, for example.
-And, during the second week, Secretary of Transportation Pete Buttigieg rolled out international pledges to reduce emissions from the shipping and aviation industries.
+And, during the second week, Sec. of Transportation Pete Buttigieg rolled out international pledges to reduce emissions from the shipping and aviation industries.

-By the end of the first week, however, Congress had passed the infrastructure bill, and congressional climate leaders were mostly confident that they had found a path to passage of Build Back Better and its sweeping climate provisions.
-That gave John Kerry, the special presidential climate envoy, something to tout as he worked to secure greater commitments on emissions from other nations.
+By the end of the first week, however, Congress had passed the infrastructure bill and congressional climate leaders were mostly confident they had found a and its sweeping climate provisions.
+That gave special presidential climate envoy John Kerry something to tout as he worked to secure greater commitments on emissions from other nations.

-Then, with just two days remaining, Kerry held a press conference to announce a breakthrough between the two nations on fighting climate change.
+Then, with just two days remaining, Kerry to announce a breakthrough between the two nations on fighting climate change.

 Even the co-author of the Green New Deal seemed to agree with that assessment.

-“America is back at COP, on the international stage as a leader on climate action,” Rep. Alexandria Ocasio-Cortez said at an event on Tuesday.
+“America is back at COP, on the international stage as a leader on climate action,” said during an event on Tuesday.

 The U.S.’s climate policy was still controversial.
-Ocasio-Cortez herself voted against the infrastructure bill, which pro-environment Democrats say offered too much in subsidies for fossil fuel infrastructure.
-Toward the end of the conference, climate justice activists and developing nations expressed frustration with the U.S. and the European Union for blocking the creation of a fund to distribute reparations for the loss and damage in developing countries from climate change.
+Ocasio-Cortez herself voted against the infrastructure bill, which pro-environment Democrats say offered too much subsidies for .
+And, towards the end of the conference, climate justice activists and developing nations expressed frustration with the U.S. and European Union for blocking the creation of a fund to distribute reparations for the loss and damage in developing countries from climate change.

 Developing nations say more money is needed to deal with climate change